giosava94/docker-phoebus-alarm/README.md

 The last provide a complete example of a basic phoebus alarm system with an alarm-logger and an alarm-server.
 Here the list of the services present in the template and what they do:

 - **zookeeper**: Service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 Needed by kafka.
 - **broker (Kafka)**: Kafka instantiation.
 Service to notify PV alarm changes.
 It makes use of topics to split communications.
 Initialized with the correct topic at startup.
-- **kafka-init**: It generates the kafka topics needed by the alarm-server and the alarm-logger and then expires.
+It also generates the kafka topics needed by the alarm-server and the alarm-logger.
 - **alarm-server**: Service to monitor PV changes.
 It uses the broker service to inspect PV changes.
 It uses the corresponding xml configuration to generate the alarm-tree. _Console_ topic.
 To allow the server to read PVs network mode must be _host_.
 - **elasticsearch**: Service to manage indices creation.
 - **kibana**: _(Optional)_ Separated UI mainly used to inspect elasticsearch indices.
 - **alarm-logger**: Service to log PV history through elasticsearch indices.
 It uses the broker service to inspect PV changes.

 > When starting for the first time the services it is necessary to import into the alarm-servers the xml configurations.
 See [Import XML configuration](#import-xml-configuration).

+> The elasticsearch server stores in the `/usr/share/elasticsearch/data` folder the indices and the alarm histories.
+Make a backup of this folder to not lose alarm histories.

 # Usage